m-expunged/guacamole-sharp/README.md

 },
 ```

-**The WebSocker server will always listen on all network interfaces for client activity, only the port can be changed.**
+**The WebSocket server will always listen on all network interfaces for client activity, only the port can be changed.**

 ### Default connection settings